jeanamarante/catena/README.md

 ### Description

-catena is a wrapper library that facilites the use of prototypes and forces coding conventions that facilitate the maintainance of big projects.
+catena is a wrapper library that facilites the use of prototypes and forces coding conventions that facilitate the maintenance of big projects.
 It is recommended that you only use catena in apps that will run in a modern browser.

 &nbsp;